Boonstra/Slideshow/readme.txt

 == Changelog ==

 = 2.2.18 =
+*	Added option to select whether or not search engines should follow a slide's link.
 *   Improved filter avoiding mechanism.
 *   Disappearing settings now have a more apparent animation.
 *   Added Brazilian Portuguese translation by Piero Luiz.